Marvell Technology: Compute

-Data Processing Unit
+Data processing unit

 Marvell OCTEON and ARMADA DPUs which integrate a CPU, network interfaces and programmable data acceleration engines on a specialized electronic circuit.

 Custom

-Marvell also offered Customer Specific Standard Product (CSSP), where customer accelerators and interefaces could be integrated directly into Marvell's Octeon processors.
+Marvell also offered Customer Specific Standard Product (CSSP), where customer accelerators and interfaces could be integrated directly into Marvell's Octeon processors.
 Following Marvell's 2019 acquisition of Avera Semiconductor (formerly the custom ASIC division of GlobalFoundries and prior to that of IBM), Marvell offers custom ASIC tailored to clients' specific design goals.
 And it provides services for ASICs development to the Aerospace and Defense industries through its independent subsidiary Marvell Government Solutions (MGS).
 In a joint venture with TSMC, Marvell introduced a 3nm product.

-Infrastructure Processors
+Infrastructure processors

 On November 12, 2019, Marvell announced that their ThunderX2 SoCs have been deployed on Microsoft Azure.
 On March 2, 2020, Marvell announced OCTEON Fusion and OCTEON TX2 5G infrastructure processors, as well as deals to provide processors for 5G Infrastructure for Huawei, Nokia, Ericsson, ZTE, and Samsung.
 On March 16, 2020, Marvell announced ThunderX3 and their plan for ThunderX4 in 2022.
 On August 28, 2020, Marvell announced plan to refocus their ThunderX Server Teams to their Custom Silicon Business.

-Security Solutions
+Security solutions

 Marvell's security-related products include their LiquidSecurity HSM Adapters and NITROX Cryptographic Offload Engines.

-Networking
+Networking and storage

-Marvell's networking products include their FastLinQ Ethernet network adapters and controllers, Ethernet Switches, Ethernet PHYs and Automotive Ethernet.
+Marvell's networking products include their FastLinQ Ethernet network adapters and controllers, Ethernet Switch chips for both Enterprises (Prestera) & Datacenters (Teralynx), Ethernet PHYs and Automotive Ethernet.

-Storage

 Marvell's products include SSD Controllers, HDD Controllers, HDD Preamplifiers, Storage Accelerators, and QLogic Fibre Channel Adapters and Controllers.
 On May 27, 2021, Marvell announced its first NVM Express SSD controllers to support PCI Express 5.0.

-Other notable products
+Other products

 Marvell supplied the Wi-Fi chip for the original (first-generation) Apple iPhone.
 Marvell Mobile Hotspot (MMH) is an in-car Wi-Fi connectivity.
 The 2010 Audi A8 was the first automobile in the market to feature a factory-installed MMH.

 Google's Chromecast products are powered by Marvell SoCs.
 Namely the Marvell ARMADA 1500 Mini SoC (88DE3005) for the Chromecast 1st gen and Marvell ARMADA 1500 Mini Plus SoC (88DE3006) for the Chromecast 2nd gen & Chromecast audio.